Elizabeth Johnson

 Areas of research supervision

-Elizabeth warmly welcomes research students in areas relating to art and digital culture, art and technology, sculpture studies and monuments.
+Elizabeth warmly welcomes research students in areas relating to art and digital culture, art and technology, and sculpture studies.
 Please get in touch at the email address above - she would be happy to discuss your project further.

 Qualifications